 In enterprise-level organizations, the usual structure has determined that any analytics-related topic belongs to the marketing team or the analytics team.
 Meanwhile, product development resides with IT.
 Product analytics is being looked at as just another analytics solution and therefore attributed to the teams already operating in these fields.
 Even though that could make sense in terms of skill set, these teams have little to no influence on the product roadmap as product roadmaps in larger organizations are usually managed by IT departments.
 This means that product analytics tools are used by teams to generate insights on how the product could perform better but these insights aren’t materializing into product development roadmaps, sprints or releases.

 It’s not called product, it’s called DevOps

-All organisations have teams focused on optimizing the product further.
-In some organisations, like enterprise-level blue chip organisations, they’re not called product teams.
+All organizations have teams focused on optimizing the product further.
+In some organizations, like enterprise-level blue chip organizations, they’re not called product teams.
 But they’re still there.
-In organisations with bigger IT departments, the practice of developing the product, strategy, operations and the processes and multi-disciplinary teams involved is often referred to as DevOps.
+In organizations with bigger IT departments, the practice of developing the product, strategy, operations and the processes and multi-disciplinary teams involved is often referred to as DevOps.